CATcher-org/templates/README.md

 >-------------------

 Notes:
-* If the issue is a duplicate, it should inherit seveirty, type, and response from the "original" issue.
+* If the issue is a duplicate, it should inherit severity, type, and response from the "original" issue.
   * Change the labels accordingly
   * Add the "original" response to the duplicate's response (if any).